-Q: I have heard that people with gluten intolerance can eat your emmer wheat flour products and not have problems.
+Q: I have heard that people with gluten intolerance can eat your emmer and einkorn wheat flour products and not have problems.
 Can you tell me if this is true and why?
 This would be a great option for our family.

 Q: My friend recently told me about Emmer Farro, but I am unclear if it is gluten free.
 I am very intolerant of gluten, which is found in many grains (i.e. wheat, barley, rye, most oats, spelt, etc.).